-They are about 5/8 to 3/4+ inch in length, the queens are generally a little larger.
-They are mostly black with a white pattern on most of the face, and a few white markings on their body.
+Bald-faced Hornets are about 5/8 to 3/4+ inch in length, and queens are generally a little larger.
+They are mostly black with a white pattern on the face, along with a few white markings on their body.

-Adults feed mainly on fruit juices and other sweet material.
-The adults feed the larvae chewed up meat or insect parts.
+Adult bald-faced hornets feed mainly on fruit juices and other sweets.
+The adults feed the larvae pre-chewed meat or insect parts.

-The inseminated queen uses chewed up wood fibers to build a paper nest.
-Eggs are laid in the cells, as the eggs hatch, the larvae are fed by the queen.
+The inseminated bald-faced hornet queen uses chewed-up wood fibers to build a paper nest.
+Eggs are laid in the cells, and as they hatch, the larvae are fed by the queen.
 As the colony grows, the workers take over enlarging the nest and feeding the larvae, leaving the queen to produce eggs.

 Where do Bald-faced Hornets Live?